2007 Hong Kong Chief Executive election: Issues

 During the second debate, Tsang said that the commitment to universal suffrage was enshrined in the Basic Law, a national policy which nobody could change.
 He promised he will start planning and negotiating the issue on the universal suffrage within the coming 5 years if he was successfully renewed in the post.

 On the other hand, faced with certain defeat at the poll, Leong said that "Hong Kong has triumphed in this first ever contested race in Hong Kong and China's democratic history."
-And he vowed to return in the 2012 universal suffrage election.
-In response, NPC chairman Wu Bangguo, was quoted as replying the final decision on matters related to Hong Kong's political system rested with the central government and not the SAR government.
+He vowed to return in the 2012 universal suffrage election.
+In response, NPC chairman Wu Bangguo, said the final decision on matters related to Hong Kong's political system rested with the central government and not the SAR government.

 Outcome

 According to the second survey on Chief Executive Forum carried out by the University of Hong Kong, the instant poll showed that 38.9% of 520 respondents thought that Tsang's performance of was better than that of Leong, while 39.3% of the respondents thought Leong performed better.
 The result shows a significant difference, compared with the first instant poll, in which Mr. Leong was behind his rival.